wtee/yggdrasil/README.md

 #Yggdrasil
-Yggdrasil is a simple responsive (and fluid ( ... ooh)), mobile- first CSS grid in 12 parts.
+Yggdrasil is a a simple, responsive, light-weight, fluid (ooh) and nestable (double ooh), mobile-first CSS grid in 12 parts.
+(Basically, all the buzzwords.)

 It's named after the [mythological Norse world tree](https://en.wikipedia.org/wiki/Yggdrasil).
 Also, a little, this [old Linux distro](https://en.wikipedia.org/wiki/Yggdrasil_Linux/GNU/X).